-This libary module provides updatable binary trees with logarithmic access time.
+This library module provides updatable binary trees with logarithmic access time.
 Exported predicates:

 gen_label(?Index, +Tree, ?Value)